-How I make mini-films for Instagram Stories
+How I edit my Instagram Stories

 Since I changed how I create my Instagram Stories at the end of August I have had some lovely comments about them both in person, on Instagram and on Twitter.